 How can confirmation of submission of online application be made?

-The confirmation of submission of online is instantly given online to candidate with a specific application number, after completion on online application process.
+The confirmation of submission of online is instantly given online to candidate with a specific application number, called Tracking Number, upon completion of online application process.

 Question No. 7

 Whether documents or hardcopy of application are required to be submitted after applying on line?

 No hardcopy of online application is required from the applicants.
 The candidates are required to submit requisite documents only in response to FPSC notice.

 Can dual nationality holders apply against posts advertised by the Commission?

 Dual nationality holders can apply against the posts advertised by the Commission, however, they will have to surrender their foreign nationality and inform the Govt. before joining Government Service.